 As one of the oldest airlines in the country, United Airlines often ranks as a top choice for many seasoned travelers.
 Its 2010 merger with Continental Airlines has significantly increased United's career opportunities.

-Known for the quirkiness of its owner and flight crews, Virgin America is one of the industry newcomers and continues to expand its fleet and destinations each year, which means increased job opportunities.
+Known for the quirkiness of its owner and flight crews, Virgin Atlantic continues to expand its fleet and destinations each year, which means increased job opportunities.

 Benefits and Perks